mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/zendesk-ticket-connector.md

 - MET150
 - MOE150
-description: "Set up the Zendesk Ticket Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 09/19/2024
+description: "Set up the Zendesk Ticket Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 02/27/2025
 ---

 # Zendesk Ticket Microsoft Graph connector (Preview)

-The Zendesk Ticket Graph connector allows your organization to index tickets from Zendesk Ticket.
+The Zendesk Ticket Graph connector allows your organization to index tickets from Zendesk.
 After you configure the connector, end users can search for these tickets from Zendesk in Microsoft Copilot and from any Microsoft Search client.

 This ticket is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Zendesk Ticket Graph connector.